 ●Post-Acute Care Transitions (PACT)Toolkit (Society of Hospital Medicine) – This site offers resources to help optimize transitions between hospitals and skilled nursing facilities.

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Going home from the hospital (The Basics)")
+●Basics topic (see "Patient education: Going home from the hospital (The Basics)")

 ●The decision whether or not a hospitalized patient is appropriate for discharge requires evaluation of multiple factors involving medical, as well as psychosocial, logistic, and economic considerations.
 Instruments for determining suitability for discharge that have been appropriately validated are not available.
 (See 'Appropriateness for discharge' above.)